sofyacalvin/ECE3400-Group3/docs/labs/lab2.md

 #### After amplifier

 Without modifying the code, we continued to collect data with the amplifier implementation.
 We can distinctly see the difference between the normal and the amplified signals, as there is a significantly higher amount of frequencies within the desired bins.
+We will likely use a similar implementation on the robot in the future.

 ![IR Data (amplified)](../images/lab2/IR_data_2.png "IR Data (amplified)")